This is the LEGO Logo and the History Behind the Company

 The font of the logo is meant to be soft and lighthearted.
-Its rounded edge, bubble shape conveys an idea of fun and levity that is representative of the brand itself.
+Its rounded edge, bubble shape, conveys an idea of fun and levity that is representative of the brand itself.

 For products marketed to children, having an attractive display is especially important.
 Children aren’t the most discretionary of consumers, and a flashy presentation is often all it takes to win them over.
 With this being the case, the large size and bright colors of the LEGO logo work well, helping LEGO products stand out on the shelves.

-Popularity of the LEGO Logo
+The popularity of the LEGO Logo

 Branding has been extremely important to LEGO’s success.
 While they may have been the first to produce plastic toy blocks, they were certainly not the last.
-In addition to LEGOs creative innovation, it is their brand recognizability that has helped set them apart from the competition, and their logo plays a big role in this regard.
+In addition to Lego’s creative innovation, it is their brand recognizability that has helped set them apart from the competition, and their logo plays a big role in this regard.

-As LEGO has expanded into other markets, their branding strategy has become increasingly important.
+As LEGO has expanded into other markets, its branding strategy has become increasingly important.
 Not many movies and video games based around plastic toys would work very well, yet the name LEGO carries with it a sense of fun for younger audiences and a sense of nostalgia for older ones.
 It’s thanks in part to this that LEGO’s transition into media entertainment has been so wildly successful.
 And, of course, the iconic LEGO logo is used to mark all of LEGO’s movies and video games as being associated with the brand.